 - 2. Project Description.
-Please provide a general description of the project, including: addressing factors such as: - A description of how the proposal responds to the development program and other goals and objectives stated in this RFP, including consistency with the income targets identified by the City. - Overall vision and description of the affordable housing, including unit mix and affordability, and special population focus, if any. - Overall vision and description of the nonresidential space. - Estimated building square footage (see CFA Form 2B). - Proposed program and coordination with other key project partners (if any). - Design approach, including open space and parking integration and the project's connections with the broader Downtown Community. - Description of anticipated development standards or other provisions that would be sought in a Development Agreement, such as parking ratios and maximum density. - 3.
-Project Development Budget and Schedule and Operating Pro-forma.

-Estimate of Total Project Development Costs and a Financing Plan for the Proposed Project.
-Proposals must contain a preliminary development budget that includes all expected costs associated with the site and building development, including design, infrastructure, building construction, permits, marketing, financing, developer fee, contingency, etc. The proposal should also explain the basis/key assumptions for estimating project costs.
+Please provide a general description of the project, including addressing factors such as: - A description of how the proposal responds to the development program and other goals and objectives stated in this RFP, including consistency with the income targets identified by the City. - Overall vision and description of the affordable housing, including unit mix and affordability and special population focus, if any. - Overall vision and description of the nonresidential space. - Estimated building square footage (see CFA Form 2B). - Proposed program and coordination with other key project partners, if any. - Design approach, including open space and parking integration and the project's connections with the broader Downtown Community. - Description of anticipated development standards or other provisions that would be sought in a Development Agreement, such as parking ratios and maximum density. - 3.
+Project Development Budget and Schedule and Operating Pro-Forma. - a.
+Purchase Price, Estimate of Total Project Development Costs and a Financing Plan for the Proposed Project.
+Proposals must contain the developer(s) proposed purchase price for the land; and a preliminary development budget that includes all expected costs associated with the site and building development, including design, infrastructure, building construction, permits, marketing, financing, developer fee, contingency, etc. The proposal should also explain the basis/key assumptions for estimating project costs.
 If Low Income Housing Tax Credits are proposed, applicants should provide a LIHTC calculation and self-score.
 Proposed financing should include key terms for any bridge/construction and permanent financing, and the basis for such terms.
-(See CFA Forms 6A, 6B, 6C, 6D, 6E, 7A, and 10)
+(See CFA Forms 6A, 6B, 6C, 6D, 6E, 7A, and 10) - b.

-b.
 Affordability.
-Proposals shall include a description of the types and size of units and their projected rents, and the expected income level the units will be affordable.
-Describe the rent or sales structure and levels of affordability that will be achieved, and any anticipated subsidies for the operations, rents or services (see CFA Forms 8C, 8D, and 8E).
+Proposals shall include a description of the types and size of units, their projected rents or purchase values, and the expected income level at which the units will be affordable.
+Describe the rent or sales structure and levels of affordability that will be achieved and any anticipated subsidies for the operations, rents, or services (see CFA Forms 8C, 8D, and 8E). - c.

-- c.
 Operating Pro-Forma.
-Proposals shall include estimated operating income, expenses and cash flow for each of the first fifteen (15) years of operation.
-(See CFA Forms 8C, 8D, and 8E) - d.
+Proposals shall include estimated operating income, expenses, and cash flow for each of the first fifteen (15) years of operation.
+(See CFA Forms 8C, 8D, and 8E.)

+- d.
 Project Schedule.
-Proposal shall include a schedule of key milestones to implement the project, and the approximate dates by which they will be accomplished.
+Proposal shall include a schedule of key milestones to implement the project and the approximate dates by which they will be accomplished.
 (See CFA Form 5) - e.
 Management Plan.
-For projects intended for rental, describe the proposed property management of the development upon completion and occupancy.
+For projects intended for ownership and/or rental, describe the proposed property management of the development upon completion and occupancy.
 Identify who will manage the units and include their experience in property management. - f.
 Marketing Plan.
-Describe the anticipated process for marketing the units for sale or rent. - 5.
+Describe the anticipated process for marketing the units for sale or rent. - 4.
 Preliminary project designs.
 The following design documents are required with the submittal.
-The City may entertain a request to waive some of these submittals, if the cost of the preliminary design present a significant barrier to an applicant. - a.
+The City may entertain a request to waive some of these submittals, if the cost of the preliminary design presents a significant barrier to an applicant. - a.
 Schematic site plans.
 Plans shall show all proposed building locations; automobile and pedestrian access and circulation; parking; landscaping (including preservation of existing trees); sewer and water utility mains; and stormwater facilities.
 Access and utility mains should be shown on portions of the property. - b.
 Typical building elevations showing materials. - c.
 Typical floor plans of each floor and unit type being proposed.
 Each plan shall include square footage calculations for each unit type shown. - d.
 Photographs of existing buildings that illustrate the architectural style intended by the developer for this site may be included. - e.
-Those applicants who are invited for an in-person interview may bring color presentations that illustrate their proposed development to the interview.
+Those applicants who are invited for an in-person interview may bring color presentations to the interview that illustrate their proposed development.

-XII.
+XI.
 OTHER REQUIREMENTS AND INFORMATION